Restaurant in Tokyo, Japan

 Is the tasting menu worth it at Signature at the Mandarin Oriental?

-The kitchen's identity is built around dishes like pâté en croûte, fish bouillabaisse, and lamb baked in pie crust — classical French preparations with modern adjustment.
+The kitchen's identity is built around dishes like pâté en croûte, fish bouillabaisse, lamb baked in pie crust — classical French preparations with modern adjustment.
 If that format aligns with what you want, the tasting menu is the right way to see the kitchen's range.
 Specific menu structure and current pricing are not confirmed in available data, so verify with the restaurant directly before booking.

 Does Signature at the Mandarin Oriental handle dietary restrictions?